grovyle12/Barcelona_Car_Accident_Analysis/README.md

 ### Description of data
 - Name of the data: Historic data of houses sold between May 2014 to May 2015, from Seattle, Washington
-- Number of data points: 21597
+- Number of data points: 21,814
-- Number of features: 21
+- Number of features: 20
-- Target attribute: Price
+- Target attribute: Accident Result

+### General data cleaning, translating dataset, exploration of data/visualization